metio/terraform-provider-k8s/docs/data-sources/cloudfront_services_k8s_aws_origin_request_policy_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) OriginRequestPolicySpec defines the desired state of OriginRequestPolicy.An origin request policy.When it's attached to a cache behavior, the origin request policy determinesthe values that CloudFront includes in requests that it sends to the origin.Each request that CloudFront sends to the origin includes the following:   * The request body and the URL path (without the domain name) from the   viewer request.   * The headers that CloudFront automatically includes in every origin request,   including Host, User-Agent, and X-Amz-Cf-Id.   * All HTTP headers, cookies, and URL query strings that are specified   in the cache policy or the origin request policy.
-These can include items   from the viewer request and, in the case of headers, additional ones that   are added by CloudFront.CloudFront sends a request when it can't find an object in its cache thatmatches the request.
-If you want to send values to the origin and also includethem in the cache key, use CachePolicy. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) OriginRequestPolicySpec defines the desired state of OriginRequestPolicy.
+An origin request policy.
+When it's attached to a cache behavior, the origin request policy determines the values that CloudFront includes in requests that it sends to the origin.
+Each request that CloudFront sends to the origin includes the following: * The request body and the URL path (without the domain name) from the viewer request. * The headers that CloudFront automatically includes in every origin request, including Host, User-Agent, and X-Amz-Cf-Id. * All HTTP headers, cookies, and URL query strings that are specified in the cache policy or the origin request policy.
+These can include items from the viewer request and, in the case of headers, additional ones that are added by CloudFront.
+CloudFront sends a request when it can't find an object in its cache that matches the request.
+If you want to send values to the origin and also include them in the cache key, use CachePolicy. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only